-The Bachelor of Science in Computer Engineering degree requires a total of minimum 128 credit hours and a minimum cumulative grade point average (CGPA) of 2.00.
+The Bachelor of Science in Computer Engineering degree requires a total of minimum 128 credit hours and a minimum cumulative grade point average (CGPA) of at least 2.00.

 A cumulative GPA of 2.00 or higher in the CE courses taken to satisfy the CE Requirements is required to qualify for graduation with the CE degree.

 - Computer Engineering Requirements (at least 50 credit hours):